Paul-bunel/Various-script-2023-master-thesis/README.md

 The first scripts that were made were those for retrieving the genes of interest.
 By retrieving, I mean multiple things :

 For the differents SNPs positions that are presents in the H3Africa SNP chip :
-- Filter positions of the SNPs associated to the genes of interest in the list of SNPs presents in the H3Africa micro array.
+- Filter positions of the SNPs associated with the genes of interest in the list of SNPs presents in the H3Africa micro array.
 This was done with the script [retrieve_gene.ps1](https://github.com/Paul-bunel/Various-script-2023-master-thesis/blob/main/retrieve_genes.ps1) which is just a grep command looking for any line containing the name of our genes of interest.
 - Retrieve the rsID and alleles of each SNPs we got with the previous step.
 This was done with the script [dbSNP_retrieve.py](https://github.com/Paul-bunel/Various-script-2023-master-thesis/blob/main/dbSNP_retrieve.py).
 This script opens a csv file containing the previous SNPs, and makes queries on NCBI Entrez SNP database to get the information that we want for each SNP.
 Then, it writes the results in a "dbSNP_retrieved.csv" CSV file.
 Doesn't take any parameters but the code opens a file with a specific name.

 For the actual data genotyped from different populations in Africa, Europe and EastAsia :